 The benefits that are associated with learning an instrument include supporting children to develop self-confidence and extending their brain development.
 All students are encouraged to participate in the instrumental music program, the College choir, the dance group, ensembles or College band.

 Students also have the opportunity to perform in concerts and showcases during the school year.
-Our Instrumental Music Program offers private tuition.
-Please refer to Instrumental Handbook for more information.
-Tuition is offered at an additional cost.
+Our Instrumental Music Program is provided by Whittlesea Music School: Who We Are - Whittlesea Music School.
+Go directly to WMS webpage to enrol your child in IM lessons.